IBM/lmctl/docs/projects/overview.md

 - Develop: design and implement the service
 - Build: produce a distribution of the service to deploy to an LM environment
 - Push: push the distribution to an LM environment
-- Test: run behavior tests against the service in the LM environment
+- Test: run behaviour tests against the service in the LM environment
 - Publish: publish the distribution to a repository management system

 The main benefit of LMCTL is it's ability to organise a collection of artifacts required by an Assembly or Resource, then orchestrate the laborious task of applying changes across TNCO environments for testing.